spread-ai/docs-appsmith-fork/docs/reference/framework/global-functions.md

 #### target

 This parameter allows you to configure whether to open the page or URL in the same browser window or a new window.
 The default value is `SAME_WINDOW`, and you can select it from the action selector.
-If you are using it inside JS code, you can use:
+If you are using it inside JavaScript code, you can use:

 ```js
 {{ '{{navigateTo('NextPage', { "key": "value" }, 'SAME_WINDOW');}}' }}